chloealbright/DevHiveMind/Architecture/System Design/Instagram design.md

 10mill / 86,400 sec = 115 write a sec

 this goes into memory

-cache popular people use for highlights
+cache popular people use for instagram highlights

 300 mill req * 500 bytes= 150 gb